Youmacon: History

 The first Youmacon took four years to plan.
 In 2010, Cobo Center started a $279 million renovation that finished in 2015.
 The 2012 convention had several complaints including the distance between venues (15 minutes) and registration line times.
 Youmacon is one of the larger users of the Marriott, and the only event to have all of its meeting space and 1,300 hotel rooms occupied as of 2014.
 The Renaissance Center prohibited attendees from carrying fake weapons and wearing masks that would hide their faces in 2014.
 Origa was unable to enter the United States from Canada for her 2014 Youmacon appearance due to not having a P visa.
 In 2016, the maid café expanded to two days, the Renaissance Center had construction occurring, and panel rooms in the Cobo Center were challenging to locate.
 Thursdays programming in 2017 did not require registration.
 The convention improved elevator lines and game room wait times, but the physical schedule copy suffered from errors in 2017.

 Youmacon's in person 2020 convention was cancelled due to the COVID-19 pandemic, with an online convention held in its place.
 Its cancellation was delayed due to contractual issues regarding COVID-19 shutdowns.
 In 2021, the People Mover between event venues was not available, with the convention offering transportation for specific attendees with needs.
+The convention was only held at Huntington Place in 2023 and admission was free on Thursday.
+In 2025, Youmacon added a kids corner, and tabletop gaming received an expansion.